home » military & their families

 - McCarthy JF, Szymanski BR, Karlin BE, Katz IR.
 2013.
 Suicide mortality following nursing home discharge in the Department of Veterans Affairs health system.
 American Journal of Public Health 103: 2261-66

 - McDevitt-Murphy ME, Murphy JG, Williams JL, Monahan CJ, Bracken-Minor KL, Fields JA.
 2014.
 Randomized controlled trial of two brief alcohol interventions for oef/oif veterans.
-Journal of Consulting and Clinical Psychology: No Pagination Specified
+Journal of Consulting and Clinical Psychology.

 - Mills PD, King LA, Watts BV, Hemphill RR.
 2013.
 Inpatient suicide on mental health units in Veterans Affairs (VA) hospitals: Avoiding environmental hazards.
 General hospital psychiatry 35: 528-36